 Made it back to the movies yet?
 You should!
-As if there’s not enough to go see right now, August promises plenty of great movie-watching.
+As if there’s not enough to go see right now, September promises plenty of great movie-watching.

 You can check out the full list of upcoming releases, but here are some to keep on your radar this month.
 We’ll keep updating this post if release dates continue to move around, as they have over the past months.